X

 >980 MPa Complex Phase

 Automotive components are designed so that together they form a structure that meets all crash, safety, and functionality requirements, including those enforced by regional regulatory bodies and those set internally by car companies.
-Steel grade characteristics and properties guides the selection for specific applications, as shown schematically in Figure 2.[Citation 8]
+Steel grade characteristics and properties guides the selection for specific applications, as shown schematically in Figure 2.C-5

 Stiffness